Page last updated: 23 November 2021

 1. New registrations

 As of 1 January 2021, 00:00:00 CET, EURid does NOT allow the registration of any new domain name by UK registrants.

 From that date, EURid will allow neither the transfer, nor the transfer through update, of any domain name to a UK registrant.

 2. Existing registrations

 On 1 October 2020, EURid notified by email all UK registrants and their registrars that they would lose their eligibility as of 1 January 2021 unless they demonstrated their compliance with the .eu regulatory framework by updating their registration data before 31 December 2020.
 They could do so by indicating a legally established entity in one of the eligible Union Member States, or updating their residence to a Union Member State, or proving their citizenship of a Union Member State irrespective of their residence.

 On 21 December 2020, EURid notified by email all UK registrants who did not demonstrate continued compliance with the eligibility criteria and their registrars about the risk of forthcoming non-compliance with the .eu regulatory framework.

 On 1 July 2021, 00:00:00 CET, EURid notifyed by email all UK registrants and their registrars that their domain name is no longer compliant with the .eu regulatory framework and consequently was moved to the so-called “WITHDRAWN” status.
 A domain name in the “WITHDRAWN” status is not in the zone file and cannot support any service.

-On 1 January 2022, as of 00:00:00 CET, all the domain names in the “WITHDRAWN” status, formerly assigned to UK registrants, will be REVOKED and subsequently, become AVAILABLE for general registration.
-Their release will occur in batches for security reasons.
+On 3 January 2022, as of 10:00:00 CET, all the domain names in the “WITHDRAWN” status, formerly assigned to UK registrants, will be REVOKED and subsequently, become AVAILABLE for general registration.
+Their release will occur in batches throughout the day for security reasons.

 - European Union citizens who are residing in the United Kingdom will remain eligible to hold a .eu domain name after the end of the transition period provided they update their registration data with their EU citizenship.
 Please consult the FAQ: How can I update my registration based on my citizenship?